 As a Kent-based specialist in drain repairs and maintenance, the team at BP Drains Ltd has seen the full spectrum of problems.
-This experience is the foundation for our many services, including CCTV drain surveys, drain lining and clearing blocked drains.
+This experience is the foundation for our many services, including CCTV drain surveys, drain lining, gutter cleaning and clearing blocked drains.
 Whether it’s non-urgent or emergency drainage work, there’s no issue we can’t manage.
 Our ability to handle all circumstances makes us the trusted choice in Dover and the neighbouring areas.

 When it comes to problems with drainage systems, a partial or full collapse is one of the worst things that can happen.
 First, there’s the obvious disruption, stress and cost of the repair works.
 Unfortunately, these will involve excavations and the manual replacement of pipes.